HofstadterTools/HofstadterTools/docs/source/gallery.rst

 Bravais Lattice
 ---------------

-* The Hofstadter model on a Bravais lattice with an obliqueness angle of 67/180 in units of pi, in between the square and triangular lattices.
+* The Hofstadter model on a Bravais lattice with an obliqueness angle of 67/180 in units of :math:`\\\pi`, in between the square and triangular lattices.
 The hopping amplitudes are similar (but not identical) to those used in Fig.4(c) of :cite:`Yilmaz17`.

 ``python butterfly.py -mod Hofstadter -q 499 -lat bravais -theta 67 180 -t 0.5 0.2 -dpi 500 -save``